yuukicammy/mit-adobe-fivek-dataset/README.md

 | val | [validation.json](https://huggingface.co/datasets/yuukicammy/MIT-Adobe-FiveK/raw/main/validation.json) | 500 ||
 | test | [testing.json](https://huggingface.co/datasets/yuukicammy/MIT-Adobe-FiveK/raw/main/testing.json) | 1000 ||
 | debug | [debug.json](https://huggingface.co/datasets/yuukicammy/MIT-Adobe-FiveK/raw/main/debug.json) | 9 |Subset of train|

+## Advanced Usage

+The following steps can be taken to easily convert your processing to multi-processing.

+1. add the process you want to apply to the dataset (converting RAW to sRGB, adding noise, etc.) in the method `__getitem__` of the `MITAboveFiveK` class.

+2. specify the number of subprocess in `num_wokers` of DataLoader (e.g. num_worders=4)